openshift/enhancements/enhancements/cluster-logging/cluster-logging-v2-apis.md

 #### Log Visualization

-The **observability-operator** will take ownership of the management of the **log-view-plugin**.
+The **cluster-observability-operator** will take ownership of the management of the **log-view-plugin**.
 This requires feature changes to the operator and the OpenShift console before being fully realized.
 Both v1 and v2 of the API object will be provided by the operator during a transitional period until v2 achieves GA.
-Administrators will create a **ClusterLogging** object to specify visualization until such time the **observability-operator** is available to provide the functionality.
-The **cluster-logging-operator** will be updated with logic (TBD) to recognize the **observability-operator** is able to deploy the plugin and will remove its own deployment in deference to the **observability-operator**.
+Administrators will create a **ClusterLogging** object to specify visualization until such time the **cluster-observability-operator** is available to provide the functionality.
+The **cluster-logging-operator** will be updated with logic (TBD) to recognize the **cluster-observability-operator** is able to deploy the plugin and will remove its own deployment in deference to the **luster-observability-operator**.

 #### Log Collection and Forwarding

-V2 of the **ClusterLogForwarder** is a cluster-wide resource.
-It depends upon a **ServiceAccount** to which roles must be bound (e.g. mounting node filesystem, collecting logs).
-Collectors will be deployed to the namespace of the **ServiceAccount** referenced in the spec.
+V2 of the **ClusterLogForwarder** depends upon a **ServiceAccount** to which roles must be bound (e.g. mounting node filesystem, collecting logs).
+Collectors will be deployed to the namespace referenced in the **ClusterLogForwarder** spec.

 The Red Hat managed logstore is represented by a 'lokiStack' output type defined without an URL with the following assumptions: